nasal-lang-community/nasal/README.md

 The reason this has been done is because I'd like to do some experiments with language interpreters, garbage collection, performance, etc. without the distraction of interplay with Boost and SimGear.

 The intention is not to break pre-existing Nasal code.
 Things under the hood might be changed significantly, but things at a surface-level should still work the same way.
 Hopefully just faster.
-The idea is that if any experiments done here turn out to provide some significant benefit to Nasal performance, it could be re-integrated upstream into FlightGear without major modification on either end.
+The idea is that if any experiments done here turn out to provide some significant benefit to Nasal performance, FlightGear could choose to become a downstream consumer of this Nasal intrepreter by adding this repository as a dependency via the CMake `FetchContent` feature, and linking against this Nasal.
+This would be done instead of merging back upstream into FlightGear, as the working belief here is to have Nasal broken out into a separate repository/project.

-Nasal also doesn't really have a standard specification, like ECMAScript, or the C and C++ standards, nor does it have any documentation.
+Nasal doesn't really have a standard specification, like ECMAScript, or the C and C++ standards, nor does it have any documentation.
 It also lacks tooling like package management, documentation generation, linting, formatting, etc. Or really, any modern convenience adopted by programming languages over the last ~15 years.
 Usually that would be a reason to stop dead in your tracks and turn the other way, however, it's also a perfect opportunity to experiment with developing that kind of tooling.

 Lastly, I've also always wanted a good excuse to read [Crafting Interepreters by Robert Nystrom](https://craftinginterpreters.com/), so I may very well shoehorn knowledge from that book into the codebases see what happens.